MicrosoftDocs/dynamics-365-fraud-protection/content/ap-rulesandlists.md

 Examples of a rule (code example is still in progress)

 Condition should start with 'WHEN'.
-It can accept any valid expression if its result is a boolean.
+It can accept any valid expression if its result is a Boolean.

 Sample condition:
 ```